marcinmath/RF/README.md

 # RF
-Sample test for SOAP and REST WebServices.
+Sample Robot Framework tests for SOAP and REST WebServices.